 IF CONTACT #1 THEN

-Take notes de uring your conversation.
+Take notes during your conversation.

 Let the person know you are responding to a late return or check-in by the individuals designated on the Float Plan.

-Answers phone to, or any recently vessel, a occurred 3.
-Are you ne if the person you are talking yone else at that location, has had contact with anyone on the ind when and where that contact still concerned about the safety e of any persons on board the
+Answers phone to, or an recently vessel, a occurred ne if the person you are talking yone else at that location, has had contact with anyone on the and when and where that contact i. still concerned about the safety e of any persons on board the

 IF THEN

 Yes Continue with Step 4.

 No STOP.
 No further action is required.

-Does not answer phone Continue with Step 4.
+Does not answer phone Continue with Step 4